 Contents

-Page 2 Output and Growth 6 Productivity 14 Labor Markets 20 Measures of Inflation 24 Government Finance 30 International Accounts 36 Foreign Exchange Reserves 38 Exchange Rates 40 Monetary Aggregates
+Page

+2 Output and Growth

+6 Productivity

+14 Labor Markets

+20 Measures of Inflation

+24 Government Finance

+30 International Accounts

+36 Foreign Exchange Reserve

+38 Exchange Rates

+40 Monetary Aggregates

-Interest Rates
+43 Interest Rates

-Stock Exchange Indices
+46 Stock Exchange Indices

-Notes and Sources
+18 Notes and Sources

 Conventions used in this publication:

-- 1. Charts and tables contain data that were current through July 2007.
+- 1. Charts and tables contain data that were current through October 2008.
 Unless otherwise indicated, data are quarterly. - 2.
 The percent change refers to the percent change from the same period in the previous year.
 For example, the percent change in x between quarter t-4 and the current quarter t is: $[(x_t/x{t-4})-1] \times 100$. - 3.
 All data with significant seasonal patterns are adjusted accordingly.
+Due to a new earnings statistics law published by the German National Statistical Office, hourly earnings data now incorporate wage and salary employees.
+Data prior to 2007 are not strictly comparable with the new figures.
 We welcome your comments addressed to: